 - Cook the Beyond Sausage.
 This can be done right before you start dinner.
-You can also cook the sausage at noon when you are making lunch or the night before and but the cooked plant based sausage in the fridge.
+You can also cook the sausage at noon when you are making lunch or the night before and put the cooked plant based sausage in the fridge.

 - Cut up all the veggies.
-Cutting the veggies before you start making the recipe much easier.
+Cutting the veggies before you start making the recipe is much easier.
 Have them all chopped in a bowl on the counter.
 Or again do the chopping at lunch or the night before in a container in the fridge.